google-marketing-solutions/feedgen/README.md

 > Generative Language in Vertex AI, and in general, is a nascent feature / technology.
 We highly recommend manually reviewing and verifying the generated titles and descriptions.
-FeedGen helps users expedite this process by providing a [score](#scoring--evaluation) between -1 and 1 (along with detailed components) that represents how "good" the generated content is, along with a Sheets-native way for bulk-approving generated content via data filters.
+FeedGen helps users expedite this process by providing a [score](#scoring--evaluation) for both titles and descriptions (along with detailed components) that represents how "good" the generated content is, along with a Sheets-native way for bulk-approving generated content via data filters.

 First, make a copy of the [template spreadsheet](#get-started) and follow the instructions defined in the **Getting Started** section.
 The first step is to